 Using the car payment calculator, fill in information like car price, interest rate and loan terms.
 The calculator also provides a place to add the sales tax rate for your local area.
 To get closer to seeing the actual payment, be sure to insert your down payment information plus your car’s trade-in value, including any amount you owe.
 That’s how you calculate monthly car payments.
 Need help determining the trade-in value of your vehicle?
 Easy!
 Use our car valuation tool to get an estimate.

-It can be tricky to calculate a lease payment.
+It can be tricky to calculate a lease payment, because it includes items like “money factor”, “residual value” and depreciation.
 When dealerships offer car lease deals, they usually calculate it all for you.
 Car leasing payments are typically lower than new car payments if you were buying the car.
 Still, the amounts can vary, depending on the size of the down payment on the lease and other factors that you’ll discuss up front.

 Banks and other lenders calculate car loan payments using complex formulas.
 For example, a bank determines the interest rate you qualify for based on your credit score, debt-to-income ratio, and other factors.
 Suppose you pre-qualify for a car loan and know the interest rate and the sales tax rate in your area.
 In that case, it’s easy to calculate and estimate your vehicle loan payment using our car calculator tool.